karstenkoehler/semantic-segmentation-master-thesis/README.md

 # Semantic Segmentation
+### Abstract
+The automated identification of emergency landing fields is a complex challenge which requires to process huge quantities of information.
+This thesis explores the use of convolutional neural networks to perform a semantic segmentation of terrain types to support the identification process.
+For that, three popular reference architectures of [U-Net](https://arxiv.org/abs/1505.04597), [FC-DenseNet](https://arxiv.org/abs/1611.09326) and [W-Net](https://arxiv.org/abs/1711.08506) are implemented and applied to the challenge.
+The experiments show that U-Net and FC-DenseNet achieve adequate segmentation results, while the unsupervised learning process of W-Net fails to learn a proper class differentiation.
+In a second step, several spectral vegetation indices are investigated whether they are applicable to further narrow down the number of suitable emergency landing fields.
+It is demonstrated that with the given data set, the indices do not provide any meaningful information.
+Overall, this thesis offers a valuable contribution to the improvement of the automatic identification of emergency landing fields.

 ### References
 1. M. Abadi, A. Agarwal, P. Barham, E. Brevdo, et al. _TensorFlow: Large-Scale Machine Learning on Heterogeneous Systems_.
 2015. [[Online]](https://tensorflow.org).